Ryan Losch AIA, AICP

-Ryan Losch joined Page in 2013 with a background in both architecture and urban design.
+Ryan Losch draws on a rich background in both architecture and urban design for all his projects.
 He understands that buildings do not exist in isolation.
-It is their connection to the surrounding context, whether urban, suburban, or purely landscape that helps to shape the way people receive and interact with architecture.
-Whether working on a master plan or a building project, Ryan seeks to utilize this principle to create spaces that enhance the user’s experience.
+For Ryan, it is the connection to the surrounding context, whether urban, suburban or purely landscape that helps to shape the way people receive and interact with architecture.
+Whether working on a master plan or a building project, he seeks to utilize this principle to create spaces that enhance the user’s experience.

-Prior to joining Page’s Austin office, Ryan worked in Chicago, Miami, and Boston on a wide-range of projects both in the US and abroad.
-His portfolio includes work for institutional clients such as Harvard Medical School in planning and architectural efforts.
-In the governmental sector, he has completed work for the US military in East Asia as well as a complex governmental high-rise office building in the Middle East.
-He has also done work in the hospitality, housing, and civic realms.
+Prior to joining Page, Ryan worked in Chicago, Miami and Boston on a wide-range of projects both in the US and abroad.
+His portfolio includes planning and architectural work for institutional clients such as Harvard Medical School.
+He has completed work for the US military in East Asia as well as a complex governmental high-rise office building in the Middle East.
+He has also done work in the hospitality, housing and civic realms.

-In addition to professional practice, Ryan feels a strong commitment to stay engaged in academia, having taught at the Boston Architectural College and the Harvard Graduate School of Design, along with guest critiques at various institutions.
+In addition to professional practice, Ryan feels a strong commitment to stay engaged in academia, having taught at Boston Architectural College and Harvard Graduate School of Design.
+He has also participated in many final reviews as guest critic at various institutions.
 His own academic career includes a Master of Architecture in Urban Design from the Harvard Graduate School of Design and a Bachelor of Architecture from the University of Miami, where he received the AIA Henry Adams Medal.

 AIA Henry Adams Medal